keys icon

 What is a mortgage repayment?

-A mortgage repayment is simply the sum you need to pay to your mortgage lender each month to pay off the sum you borrowed (plus interest).
+A mortgage repayment is simply the sum you need to send to your mortgage lender each month to pay off the amount you borrowed (plus interest).

 Most monthly payments for residential mortgages will pay off the capital (the amount borrowed) and the interest charged.
-And, if you take out a fixed mortgage, your payments should stay the same for the length of the fixed rate period.
+And, if you take out a fixed mortgage, your payments should stay the same for the length of the specified period.

 When you apply for a mortgage, the lender will tell you exactly what your monthly payments will be.
-Many people will set up a direct debit for these payments each month to make sure they don’t accidentally miss them.
+Many people set up a direct debit for these payments to make sure they go out automatically, meaning they won’t accidentally miss them.

 Can my mortgage repayment go down if I overpay during the term?